-Ian Banks is both a chartered architect and a public art consultant.
-He is the sole Director of Atoll Ltd, his micro architecture + art collaborative, that partners with a network of artists, designers, architects, landscape architects, engineers, curators and other creative organisations.
+Ian Banks is both a chartered architect, public art consultant and built environment journalist.
+He is the sole Director of Atoll Ltd, his micro architecture + art collaborative, that partners with a network of artists, designers, landscape architects, engineers, curators and other creative industries.

-His predominantly residential architecture work carried out independently, is a key part of his bigger limited company portfolio.
-Ian takes great pride in the integrity of this work, and always looks to deliver good design, customer service and professionalism in equal measure.
-His architectural work relies almost entirely on gaining new commissions via word-of-mouth recommendations – rather than be the result of advertising and marketing.
-Through Atoll, Ian also pursues other artistic, non-profit and voluntary interests, working in the wider public realm.
-In doing this, he informally ploughs back profits gained from the more commercial work to help sustain his other cultural and community ‘placemaking’ interests, including pro bono work.
+The (predominantly) residential design work service offered by Atoll Architecture is the key part of his bigger limited company portfolio.
+Ian takes great pride in the integrity of this work, and always strives to deliver great design, customer service and professionalism in equal measure.
+To date, his architectural work has relied almost entirely on gaining new commissions via word-of-mouth recommendations and referral – rather than be the result of advertising and marketing.

-At any one time, Atoll’s work is split to varying degrees between the four main working areas of:
+At any one time, Atoll’s work is split to varying degrees between the four main working strands of:

 - Architecture – Private Housing & Leisure